Pixel-Master/File-Find/README.md

 A: File Find scans the entire specified directory, even if files are excluded they are scanned first and then sorted out.
 Your photos, calendar data, contacts etc. are stored in a library folder, which means that File Find scans them.
 **File Find does not connect to the internet**, everything stays on your machine.
 If you are still uncomfortable, you can also press "Do not allow", the associated files will not appear in your searches. **If File Find asks for your Downloads or Desktop folder, you can decline, File Find will still be able to scan those files.**

+Q: **Does File Find connect to the Internet?**

+A: File Find does not connect to the internet, everything stays on your machine.

 ## Download
 File Find isn't ready for Release yet Run from source or download pre-build macOS Apps from the GitHub action Page.